 In 2008, when I was undergoing tests to find out if I had celiac disease or a gluten allergy; I came across statements saying that MSG is made from or contains gluten.
 That’s not true.
 To quote the FDA, “No—glutamate or glutamic acid has nothing to do with gluten.”
 Thankful there are now several articles and celiac forum posts dispelling this misinformation.6

-While allergic reactions to corn and corn products may range from mild to severe/life-threatening; there’s a striking similarity between MSG side effects and corn allergies; such as headaches, nausea, dizziness, flushing, rashes, feeling tired, and tingling in the mouth.
+Allergic reactions to corn and corn products may range from mild to severe/life-threatening.
+Yet, there’s a striking similarity between MSG side effects and corn allergies; such as headaches, nausea, dizziness, flushing, rashes, feeling tired, and tingling in the mouth.

 The fact that corn allergies remain unacknowledged in the overall MSG conversation is puzzling.
 The question of a glutamate sensitivity often pops up.
-7 However, a sensitivity and an allergy are two different things- an allergy can be life-threatening.8 The one instance where it’s harmful to ingest MSG is left out.
+7 However, a sensitivity and an allergy are two different things – an allergy can be life-threatening.8 The one instance where MSG can actually be harmful, is surprisingly left out.
 Instead of debating, the good, the bad and ugly surrounding MSG.
 The conversation needs to change.
 It’s time to start asking is it possible that people experiencing symptoms to MSG might have an undiagnosed corn allergy?

 If you suspect, that you have a food allergy, please make an appointment to see your doctor, who can refer you to an allergist (a doctor who specializes in food allergies).